metal-stack/docs/docs/src/installation/troubleshoot.md

 #### bmc-without-mac

-The [bmc-catcher](https://github.com/metal-stack/bmc-catcher) is responsible to report connection data for the machine's [BMC](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface#Baseboard_management_controller).
+The [metal-bmc](https://github.com/metal-stack/metal-bmc) is responsible to report connection data for the machine's [BMC](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface#Baseboard_management_controller).

 If it's uncapable of discovering this information, your [hardware might not be supported](../overview/hardware.md).
-Please investigate the logs of the bmc-catcher to find out what's going wrong with this machine.
+Please investigate the logs of the metal-bmc to find out what's going wrong with this machine.

 #### bmc-without-ip

-The [bmc-catcher](https://github.com/metal-stack/bmc-catcher) is responsible to report connection data for the machine's [BMC](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface#Baseboard_management_controller).
+The [metal-bmc](https://github.com/metal-stack/metal-bmc) is responsible to report connection data for the machine's [BMC](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface#Baseboard_management_controller).

 If it's uncapable of discovering this information, your [hardware might not be supported](../overview/hardware.md).
-Please investigate the logs of the bmc-catcher to find out what's going wrong with this machine.
+Please investigate the logs of the metal-bmc to find out what's going wrong with this machine.

 #### bmc-no-distinct-ip

-The [bmc-catcher](https://github.com/metal-stack/bmc-catcher) is responsible to report connection data for the machine's [BMC](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface#Baseboard_management_controller).
+The [metal-bmc](https://github.com/metal-stack/metal-bmc) is responsible to report connection data for the machine's [BMC](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface#Baseboard_management_controller).

 When there is no distinct IP address for the BMC, it can be that an orphaned machine used this IP in the past.
 In this case, you need to clean up the orphaned machine through `metalctl machine rm --remove-from-database`.